-The first time you have to deal with a clogged drain can be daunting, but it doesn't always have to be a mess and a hassle.
-Having a regular maintenance routine is best to keep the drains clog-free in your home.
-It doesn't take much time or much money to perform this regular maintenance and save you from the cost of a severely clogged drain.
+The first time you have to deal with a clogged drain can be daunting, but it does not always have to be a mess and a hassle.
+Set a regular maintenance routine.
+It is the best way to keep the drains clog-free in your home.
+It does not take much time or much money to perform this regular maintenance.
+And it can save you from the cost of a severely clogged drain.

 Weekly Drain Maintenance